EthanRudy/BigInt/README.md

 ### Arithmetic Helpers
 #### Tweak Blocks
 This function is a doozy.
 It manages most of the logic outside of arithmetic.
-It borrows and carries, fixes and sign errors, calls [[Documentation#Trim Leading Zeros| trim_leading()]] to remove any remaining zeros.
+It borrows and carries, fixes and sign errors, calls [trim_leading()](#Trim%20Leading%20Zeros) to remove any remaining zeros.
 ##### Source:
 ```cpp
 int main() {